 The Pioneer Building sits in a prime location at the intersection of the BAM Cultural District, and the Fort Greene and Boerum Hill office submarkets.
 The Pioneer Building was most recently used as a self-storage facility before its transformation into Class A creative office space.

 Along with City Point and Pacific Park, the Pioneer Building is leading the revival of Downtown Brooklyn.
-Demand for space in this burgeoning office submarket of Brooklyn is strong.
+Demand for space in this burgeoning office submarket of Brooklyn is strong, as is the need for Brooklyn apartments for rent in the area.
 Nearly 2 million square feet of new commercial real estate, mixed-use, and office space is currently under development within a 4-block radius of the Pioneer Building.

 Visibility and demographics in the immediate area are very attractive to both investors and tenants.
 The Pioneer Building is located on Flatbush Avenue between Fulton Street and Lafayette Avenue and is just steps away from the Fulton Street Mall and the Atlantic Terminal Mall.
 Over 22 million annual subway riders use the 15 subway lines and the LIRR that are within a three-minute walk of the property.
 Traffic counts along Flatbush Avenue average more than 40,000 each work day.
 Average household income within a ½ mile radius is $120,000 per year.